 But let’s hold off on the complaints.
 To get started with TAY, let’s talk about the structure of the game itself.
 The After Years is broken into “Chapters”, each staring a given character.
 The first chapter is pre-set, followed by a huge glut of alternate chapters that you can play in any order.
 Each of those alternate chapters that we’ve beaten so far have unlocked yet another new one, though that’s bound to stop with time.
 We’re not clear on how many chapters there will be in all, and we’re trying to avoid spoiling it!
 Despite being given the option to branch off down the chapters, we’re going to be playing them in the order presented.
 This is also despite the chapters branching from release order, or so I learn as I’m writing this.
-Next: keep in mind that this game loves to cut away to other storylines, which it does so very often but without any apparent reason to do so, that I likely won’t recap these cutaways unless they’re particularly funny.
-After all, we’ll get to the real scenes soon enough!
+Next: keep in mind that this game loves to cut away to other storylines, which it does so very often but without any apparent reason to do so, that I likely won’t recap these cutaways unless they’re particularly noteworthy.
+After all, we’ll get to the real versions of those scenes soon enough!

 On a Marathon note, this is the first game where our Secondary Objectives come into play: specifically the one where we have to have all party members at all times, so long as it does not conflict with the Secondary Objective to get the best ending, which it does not.
 So we had to keep a careful eye on that and have checked a writeup on the FF Wiki, learning that one such situation is in Rydia’s Chapter, one in Edge’s, and another in an unlabelled chapter that, frankly, sounds a lot like the finale.